giiulia/SummerSchoolProject/Analysis/3.filtering/README.md

-Each algorithm has been tested both with a simple input and with a single waveform to make sure any mistakes were carried into the codes.
-The implemetation for multiple waveforms required multiple attempts.
+Each algorithm has been tested both with a simple input and with a single waveform to make sure any mistakes were carried into the implemetation.
+Studying the same algorithms operating on multiple waveforms required multiple attempts since the computational steps are more and interchangeable.

 # First filtering algorithm
 The noise waveform is the difference between the original waveform (either the average or the reconstructed one